Optimizing Context-Enhanced Relational Joins

-To resolve this issue, the previously presented matrix decomposition (\autoref{eq:decomposition}) allows scheduling the computation in batches and explicitly controlling the memory requirements based on the desired intermediate matrix size.
-This trades off memory for multiple invocations of the computation algorithm with smaller matrices, effectively computing the large one while pruning the intermediate sparse state after each matrix computation and comparison with the similarity threshold condition.
+To resolve this issue, the previously presented matrix decomposition (\autoref{eq:decomposition}) enables partitioning the computation into batches and explicitly controlling the memory requirements based on the desired intermediate matrix size.
+This trades off memory for multiple invocations of the computation algorithm with smaller matrices, effectively computing the large one while pruning the intermediate sparse state after each sub-block-matrix computation.
 We illustrate this in \autoref{fig:filters_batched}, where two relations \texttt{A} and \texttt{B} are joined over vectors.
 While the required memory requirement can be selectivity driven by other pushed-down relational predicates ($\sigma_A$, $\sigma_B$), this might not fit the available buffer budget.
 Thus, based on the available \textit{Buffer} size, the input data can be partitioned arbitrarily by decomposing the input data along the vector tuple boundaries (not dimensions).
 The strict \texttt{|A|x|B|} memory requirement becomes \texttt{Buffer = |part(A)|x|part(B)|}, at the cost of several invocations of the algorithm that might reduce the overall performance by frequent data movement and lower cache locality.